You play as a ghost that is evading ghost hunters. Phase through walls and gather your belongings so you can pass on to the next life.

 In this phase, we moved from the prototype house to the final house.

-Now, we have working enemies, beautifu
+Now, we have working enemies, beautiful looking assets and proper gameplay.

 I used Unreal's Level Streaming to work around the restrictions of TortoiseSVN and enable the rest of my team.